 IBBFA Certification Examination

 The exam is the credential.
 Three pathways — one standard.
-Every IBBFA-certified instructor passes the same rigorous examination, regardless of how they prepare.
+Every IBBFA-certified instructor passes the same examination, regardless of how they prepare.

-Three Pathways to Certification
+Three Pathways to the Same Credential

 How you prepare is your choice.
 The credential is the same.
+The exam is the same.

-Best for: new-to-barre candidates
+Best for: new-to-barre candidates with no prior fitness background

-Graduates of IBBFA Recognized Preparation Programs receive a $100 exam discount.
+Register for Exam →Graduates of IBBFA Recognized Preparation Programs receive a $100 exam discount.
 Program tuition paid separately to the training provider.

 Best for: students at partner programs